Machine Learning Who to Nudge: Causal vs Predictive Targeting in a Field Experiment on Student Financial Aid Renewal: Introduction

 \section{Introduction}

 A growing number of randomized experiments set out to measure the effectiveness of behaviorally-informed nudges.
 Typically, these experiments are designed and analyzed to assess whether a nudge works well on average.
-In this article, we utilize causal machine learning to move beyond average treatment effects towards optimal targeting of nudges.
+In this article, we utilize causal machine learning to move beyond average effects towards optimal targeting of nudges.
 In a large-scale experiment that randomized behaviorally-informed reminders to increase student financial-aid renewal applications, we estimate not just whether the nudge worked on average but also whether it worked for some students better than others.
-We then ask how such heterogeneous treatment effect estimates can improve the effectiveness of policy interventions.
+We then ask how such heterogeneous effect estimates can improve the effectiveness of policy interventions.

 Our application considers data from a field experiment among over 53,000 college students.
 The experiment aimed to measure the causal effect of behavioral nudges on timely applications for financial aid.
 Across two randomized controlled trials run in 2017 and 2018 by ideas42 and the City University of New York, enrolled students were randomly assigned to receive behaviorally informed text and email reminders about renewing their federal financial aid.
 The average treatment effect of the behavioral nudges was noteworthy.
-Students who received nudges were on average $6.4\pm0.6$ (2017) and $12.1\pm0.7$ (2018) percentage points more likely to submit their Free Application for Federal Student Aid (FAFSA) forms by the priority deadline, increasing early filing rates from 37\% to 43\% and 38\% to 50\%, respectively \citep[as previously reported in][]{nissan2020}.
+Students who received nudges were on average $6.4\pm0.6$ \footnote{Here, the number after the $\pm$ sign denotes a standard error estimate.} (2017) and $12.1\pm0.7$ (2018) percentage points more likely to submit their Free Application for Federal Student Aid (FAFSA) forms by the priority deadline \citep[as previously reported in][]{nissan2020}.